bcgov/developer.connect/web/site/content/en-CA/mhr/overview.md

 ## Additional Resources

-- Download a <a href="apigw-mhr-demo.postman_collection.json.zip" download="apigw-mhr-demo-postman.json" target="_blank">Demo Postman collection</a> to view at least one example of each API path.
+- Download a <a href="mhr/apigw-mhr-demo.postman_collection.json.zip" download="apigw-mhr-demo-postman.json" target="_blank">Demo Postman collection</a> to view at least one example of each API path.
 Provide your own API key and account Id to submit requests and view the responses.
-- Download and view the <a href="mhr-api-property-lengths.csv" target="_blank">API specification property lengths</a> by model/schema name. _Note that the definitions are not final_.
+- Download and view the <a href="mhr/mhr-api-property-lengths.csv" target="_blank">API specification property lengths</a> by model/schema name. _Note that the definitions are not final_.

 ---